Biogen: Aducanumab

-On October 22, 2019, despite two Phase 3 clinical trials being previously halted for futility, Biogen announced its plan to submit for the FDA’s approval of Aducanumab.

-In May 2020, Biogen wrapped up construction on a state-of-the-art facility in Solothurn, Switzerland, which will produce the Alzheimer's drug aducanumab by late 2021, alongside its North Carolina manufacturing facility.
+On October 22, 2019, despite two Phase 3 clinical trials being previously halted for futility, Biogen announced its plan to submit for FDA's approval of Aducanumab.
+In May 2020, Biogen wrapped up construction on a state-of-the-art facility in Solothurn, Switzerland, which will produce Aducanumab by late 2021, alongside its North Carolina manufacturing facility.
 The monoclonal antibody, co-developed with Eisai, attracted considerable interest from biotech investors when Warren Buffett's Berkshire Hathaway bought 648,447 Biogen shares at a combined value of $192.4 million.

-On July 8, 2020, Biogen and Eisai announced that both companies had together successfully submitted for Aducanumab’s FDA regulatory and marketing approval.
+On July 8, 2020, Biogen and Eisai announced that both companies had together successfully submitted for Aducanumab's FDA regulatory and marketing approval.

-On June 7, 2021, the FDA gave accelerated approval to aducanumab under the name Aduhelm, which proved to be controversial.
-The drug was priced at $56,000 US dollars per year but it is not covered by many insurers as they wait for further proof that the drug is effective.
-Also the US Government will not subsidise it outside clinical trials.
-According to the Food and Treatment Administration's website, the drug is proven to reduce amyloid-beta plaques in the brain, which is likely to benefit patients.
-The FDA has stated that if the post-approval trial does not indicate that Aduhelm works, the drug may be taken out of the market.
+On June 7, 2021, the FDA gave accelerated approval to Aducanumab under the name Aduhelm, which proved to be controversial.
+The drug was priced at $56,000 US dollars per year, but it was not covered by many insurers as they awaited further proof that the drug was effective.
+The US Government did not subsidise it outside clinical trials.
+According to the FDA's website, the drug was proven to reduce amyloid-beta plaques in the brain, which was likely to benefit patients.
+The FDA has stated that if the post-approval trial did not indicate that Aduhelm works, the drug may be taken out of the market.

+Biogen abandoned the drug in January 2024, for financial reasons.

 Bioverativ

-In May 2016, the company announced that it would spin off its hemophilia drug business (Eloctate and Alprolix) into a public company.
-In August, the company announced that the spun off company would be called Bioverativ, in order to show heritage with Biogen.
-The company would trade on the NASDAQ exchange under the ticker symbol BIVV and would look to be spun off in early 2017.
-Bioverativ was acquired by Sanofi in 2018.
+In January 2017, the company completed the corporate spin-off its hemophilia drug business (Eloctate and Alprolix) into a public company, later named Bioverativ.
+It was acquired by Sanofi in 2018 for $11.6 billion.